aptos-foundation/AIPs/aips/aip-61.md

 #### Authentication keys

-Next, the **authentication key** of an OIDB account is simply the hash of its public key defined above.
+Next, the **authentication key** of a keyless account is simply the hash of its public key defined above.
 More formally, assuming any cryptographic hash function $H$, the authentication key is:

 ```math
 \mathsf{auth\_key} = H(\mathsf{iss\_val}, \mathsf{addr\_idc})